Infinity-operads and Day convolution in Goodwillie calculus: Stable infinity -operads and derivatives of the identity

 for some object $X_1 \otimes \dots \otimes X_n$ that depends functorially on $X_1,\dots,X_n$, and such that the operation $\otimes$ is associative and commutative up to higher coherent homotopies.
-This definition mimics the way in which a symmetric monoidal category can be viewed as a special kind of coloured operad.
+This definition mimics the way in which a symmetric monoidal category can be expressed as a coloured operad.